lnatero/typst-templates/README.md

 # Usage

-For writing Typst I recommend either VS Code, VS Codium, Google's Antigravity or any other VS Code based editor, solely for the use of the [Tinymist](https://github.com/Myriad-Dreamin/tinymist) extension
+For writing Typst I recommend either VS Code, VS Codium, Google's Antigravity or any other VS Code based editor, solely for the use of the [Tinymist](https://github.com/Myriad-Dreamin/tinymist) extension.
 Within GitHub you can explore the files and folders to find the template you want to use.

 To use a template, you can either: